Battle Creek (TV series): Development and production

-In September 2013, Sony Pictures Television announced that it struck a deal with CBS to produce a new television series created by Vince Gilligan titled Battle Creek based on a script written by Gilligan ten years prior.
-Despite the name, establishing shots and location shots were not shot in Battle Creek, Michigan.
-However most of the scenes in the opening credits were filmed in Battle Creek.
-The main actors visited Battle Creek, Michigan, in the summer of 2014 to get a feel of the location, people, and especially the police department.
+In September 2013, Sony Pictures Television announced that it had struck a deal with CBS to produce a new television series created by Vince Gilligan titled Battle Creek, based on a script written by Gilligan in 2003.
+Despite the title of the show, establishing shots and location shots were not of Battle Creek, Michigan, though most of the scenes in the opening credits were.
+The main actors visited Battle Creek in the summer of 2014 to get a sense of the location, people, and especially the police department.

 CBS ordered thirteen episodes, all of which it guaranteed to air.
-It premiered on CBS on March 1, 2015.
+The show premiered on CBS on March 1, 2015.
 On May 8, 2015, the network announced that Battle Creek would not be renewed for a second season.
 The series ended on May 24, 2015.